 top of page

 What Threads Run Through Your Life?
+Go With Your fascinations!

-This seminar hit close to the bone.
-I imagined all of these were the reasons why people had tiptoed around me or, more precisely, around the aspect of my identity that burned bright in my core: my mental health problems.
-Whilst they weren't 'all of me', they certainly shaped my life.
-I certainly knew that they were why my friendships had either crystallised into things of absolute beauty or just cracked; after all, I could only bear to be around people who didn't deliberately keep me at arm's length.
 'Serious illness often changes the way others see us.
 Few, if any, relationships remain the same', writes Professor Vickers in the synopsis of his forthcoming book, Being Ill: On Sickness, Care and Abandonment, '[...]
 This book focuses on our sense of self when ill and how infirmity plays out in our relationships with others' (Reaktion, summer 2024).
-As a person with one of the most stigmatised (and contested!) mental health diagnoses, I have a few stories of how my difficulties have influenced my relationships.
+As a person with one of the most stigmatised (and contested!) mental health diagnoses, I have an anecdote or two about how my difficulties have influenced my relationships.
 And I hazard a guess that lots of my blog readers do too.
+For me, it's been mostly for the better, but at times there have been some really tough moments too.

 Surely though, this constricting of my time means one thing if I am going to continue to write and talk about the things that mean something to me: constraint.
 I am hoping this will be the productive kind— as in, constraint engenders creativity (I guess there's only one way to find out, right?!).
 As I approach another birthday in my thirties under this new-found constraint, I can't help but notice that I have always enjoyed the opposite of 'pulling away, retreating' from things that, like illness, people don't always quite know how to talk about.